-- It is normal for there to be bleeding and swelling following surgery if blood saturates the dressing, simply reinforce with additional gauze dressing for the remainder of day and check again. - You may remove the outer ACE wrap and bandage 1-2 days after surgery.
-There is a waterproof dressing underneath that you should leave until your followup appointment. - You may shower with the waterproof dressing. - Do not soak the incision in water.
+• It is normal for there to be bleeding and swelling following surgery - if blood saturates the dressing, simply reinforce with additional gauze dressing for the remainder of day and check again.

+- You may remove the outer ACE wrap and bandage 1-2 days after surgery.
+Underneath you will find a mesh tape with dermabond glue.
+Leave this in place until your follow up appointment. - You may shower with the mesh tape/glue dressing. - Do not soak the incision in water.
 Do not go swimming in the pool or lake/ocean until Dr. Smith tells you that you can do so. - Please do not use Bacitracin or other ointments under the bandage.